Cobra-Tec-Inc/Number_Line_1.0/README.md

 # Number_Line_1.0

 ## How to run
 Download the code, unzip the file, run the .exe file.
-I should recomend one thing DON'T try this on a Mac cause we only made it for Windows.
+I should recommend one thing DON'T try this on a Mac cause we only made it for Windows.

 ## Usage
 - slash = division